FortiGate

 next

-After checking the destination IP and destination port, it seems to be the traffic for the Syslog is trying to leave the tunnel but not able to pass through the tunnel as the IP should be the part of the phase 2 selector to pass through the tunnel.
+After checking the destination IP and destination port, it seems that the traffic for the Syslog is trying to leave the tunnel but is not able to pass through the tunnel as the IP should be part of the phase 2 selector to pass through the tunnel.

-Therefore for this example change the source-ip to be one included in the src-subnet (LAN interface IP in our case).
+Therefore for this example change the source-ip to be one included in the src-subnet (LAN interface IP in this case).

 set status enable